Characterization of the importance of post-translational protein glycosylation in the pathogenesis of Staphylococcus aureus infections

 Funding: DFG (HE 3546/3-1) (07/2007 bis 10/2011)

-Interaction between staphylococci and Candida yeasts can occur either directly or mediated by bridging molecules, such as the extracellular matrix and plasma proteins fibrinogen and fibronectin, as suggested by adhesion and coaggregation assays.
-To identify staphylococcal factors involved in this interaction, we used the phage display technique.
-We identified domains of the S. aureus extracellular fibrinogen-binding proteins coagulase and Efb binding to Candida biofilms.
-The coagulase leads to the conversion of fibrinogen to fibrin, which may shield the Candida cells against the host immune defense as suggested by CLSM (see Figure).
+In this project, we identified domains of the S. aureus extracellular fibrinogen-binding proteins coagulase and Efb binding to Candida biofilms.
+The coagulase leads to the conversion of fibrinogen to fibrin, which may shield the Candida cells against the host immune defense as suggested by CLSM (see Figure C).
 Indeed, phagocytosis assays demonstrated a reduced phagocytosis rate of Candida in the presence of coagulase or Efb.
 The inhibition of phagocytosis of Candida cells by coagulase and Efb via two distinct mechanisms suggests that S. aureus might be beneficial for Candida to persist as it helps Candida to circumvent the host immune system.

 Molecular characterization of the SasC-mediated mechanism of cell aggregation and biofilm formation in Staphylococcus aureus